-Before my children were born, I imagined them vividly.
+Before I was even pregnant, I imagined my children vividly.
 I laid out a smorgasbord of family traits and handpicked the best of them.

 My son, Valentino, would be named for my husband’s favorite uncle, and he’d be a chip off the old block.
 He’d have his daddy’s good looks—the profile of an Aztec Prince—paired with Grandma Tilly’s curiosity and great-grandpa Aureliano’s piercing green eyes.
 I pictured my Valentino to be charismatic and creative; he’d love music and art, and of course, he’d adore his mother.

 My daughter, naturally, would take after my side of the family.
 Sophia would be named for my dad’s mother and would inherit her spirit of survival and her generosity, and she’d get my straight hair, so I’d know how to deal with it.
 I could picture Sophia easily, and I’m sure you’ll understand when I tell you that I knew she would be beautiful.